Shuva RahaStaff Bio

 Then came our laptop, a Bondwell 286 with a monochrome screen, and floppies of DigDug, Pac-Man, Professional Write, and Wishbringer.
 The last – a text adventure – baffled us.
 But with a dogged perseverance now lost in the mists of time, endless walk left, search tree, open door later, we figured it out.
 Life has been virtually crazy since.

 Till someone shouted action.
 Actually, a lot of people must have.
 The ice age (or the meteor, take your pick) hit and suddenly, adventure games were the new dinosaurs.
 But when one door shuts, another opens (if it doesn’t, use the crowbar).
-The dark night ended with the advent of RPGs, and I was back in business, trawling through endless realms chasing fantastic monsters and running mundane errands, helped by my AI pal through combat sequences.
+The dark night ended with the advent of RPGs, and I was back in business, trawling through endless realms chasing fantastic monsters and running mundane errands.
 And yet, I missed my first love.

 Articles by Shuva Raha:

 This charming, poignant little father-daughter adventure is a delight to look at and reflect on, even if its limited gameplay prevents it from reaching greater heights.

 Preston Sterling and the Legend of Excalibur review

 This ultra-short series debut from Animation Arts plays more like an abbreviated intro cut far too short than standalone, Indy-style adventure.

 Black Mirror review

 The gothic horror series reboot is steeped in gloomy atmosphere but is cursed by clumsy controls and poor 3D implementation.